Tim Elliott

-Timothy Samuel Elliott (born December 24, 1986) is an American mixed martial artist who currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
-He is the former Titan FC Flyweight Champion.
-He has been professional competitor since 2009 and is currently in his second tenure with the UFC.
-He is a four-time winner of bonuses in the UFC, winning Fight of the Night three times, Performance of the Night once and won The Ultimate Fighter: Tournament of Champions.
-As of December 19, 2022, he is #11 in the UFC flyweight rankings.
+Timothy Samuel Elliott (born December 24, 1986) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+Competing professionally since 2009, Elliott is the former Titan FC Flyweight Champion and the winner of The Ultimate Fighter: Tournament of Champions.
+As of November 18, 2025, he is #9 in the UFC flyweight rankings.

 Background

-Elliott was born on December 24, 1986, in Wichita, Kansas.
-Elliott originally attended Campus High School, but transferred to Wichita South High School during his junior year.
-Elliott was a state wrestling champion at Wichita South his senior year in 2005.
-Elliott was on the wrestling team at Labette Community College before transferring to the University of Central Oklahoma.
+Elliott was born on December 24, 1986, in Arkansas City, Kansas.
+When he was in fourth grade, Elliott moved with his father to Haysville, Kansas, where he started wrestling.
+Elliott originally attended Campus High School where he was a state wrestling runner-up, but transferred to Wichita South High School during his junior year.
+Elliott then became a state champion at Wichita South his senior year in 2005.

+He was on the wrestling team at Labette Community College, before transferring to the University of Central Oklahoma, earning All-American honors, placing every year during his collegiate wrestling career and becoming the NJCAA wrestling national champion in 2007.
 He earned a bachelor's degree in Science and General Studies.